vlmillet/llvm-jit-pdb/README.md

 - Dll is reloaded with everything coming back at the same VirtualSpace it has been written (by chance).
 - This triggers PDB loading inside visual studio and a great C++/Script interleaved debug experience.

 The embedded .dll and .pdb data have limitation in size for now as I'm not an expert in creating .dll from scratch.
-The limitation is around 5MB for code and 5MB for data.
-It might seem little, but I personnally only reach 4% of code and 1% data on my personal project.
-You can enable the Verbose property on the memory manager to follow your memory consumption.
+The limitation is around 8MB for code and 8MB for data.
+It might seem little, but I personnally only reach 9% of code and 8% data on my personal project which is a game editor.You can enable the Verbose property on the memory manager to follow your memory consumption.
-I've chosen this for a start and because it is quite light for distribution.
-I'm planning to learn more about .dll generation from zero and propose more size configuration options in the future.

-Any help is welcome for the .dll generation part !

 # FAQ